Real Estate Portfolio: What Is It And How Do You Build One?

 Experts always suggest diversifying your financial investments or asset classes.
-For example, a financial advisor may encourage you to invest more investments than just stocks – a financial advisor might encourage you to invest in stocks, bonds and mutual funds so you don't put all your eggs in one (risky) basket.
+For example, a financial advisor may encourage you to invest in more than just stocks.
+A financial advisor might encourage you to invest in stocks, bonds and mutual funds so you don't put all your eggs in one (risky) basket.

 You might think you can't diversify your real estate portfolio, but you actually can.
 In fact, it might work in your favor, just like it might with a standard financial portfolio.